 The active ingredient in Performix SST is the Suspension Super Thermo Complex.

 Does Performix SST work?

-We didn’t find any clinical research shared on the official website.
+We didn’t find any clinical research.
 We know that caffeine can boost metabolism and energy, but there are plenty of other proven ingredients that make a formula better than just this stimulant.
 The conjugated linoleic acid is another common ingredient, but human studies are lacking.